 No spam, no scams.

 PreSeries Bulk is naturally sweetened and contains no artificial colors.
-As such, there’s only one flavor that’s currently available: Blue Raspberry.
+As of April 2017, they now have three flavors:

 What’s the drawback?

 At this point, you have to be thinking… where’s the catch?
 This sounds awesome!